 There are presently (in 2015) no studies of cannabis for treatment of dizziness, and dizziness appears to be more of a side effect than a therapeutic target (Grotenhermen et al, 2012).
 Smith (2006) suggested that there are cannabinoid receptors in the central vestibular system.
 More studies are needed.

-As of 2016, cannabis was approved for medical use in roughly 27 states.
-In Illinois, the Illinois Compassionate Use of Medical Cannabis Pilot Program requires physicians to certify the diagnosis of a debilitating condition or terminal illness for a qualifying patient seeking to apply for a medical cannabis registry identification card.
+As of 2019, cannabis is scheduled to be available for recreational use by early 2020.
+Presently, In Illinois, the Illinois Compassionate Use of Medical Cannabis Pilot Program requires physicians to certify the diagnosis of a debilitating condition or terminal illness for a qualifying patient seeking to apply for a medical cannabis registry identification card.
 Whether or not a physician chooses to provide a written physician certification is up to the health care practitioner.
-More information is here: http://www.dph.illinois.gov/topics-services/prevention-wellness/medical-cannabis/physician-information
+More information is here: https://www.dph.illinois.gov/topics-services/prevention-wellness/medical-cannabis/physician-information

 An individual diagnosed with one or more debilitating conditions is eligible to apply for a medical cannabis registry identification card.
 The qualifying patient must obtain a written certification from a physician specifying their debilitating condition, unless they are a veteran receiving health services at a VA facility.
 Veterans must submit one year of medical records from the VA facility where they receive services.
 Effective January 1, 2015, the Act was amended to include eligibility for children under age 18 and to add seizure disorders to the list of debilitating conditions.
 On June 30, 2016, the Act was amended (Public Act 099-0519) to add Post-Traumatic Stress Disorder (PTSD) as a debilitating condition and to allow persons diagnosed with a terminal illness to apply for a medical cannabis registry identification card.
 The Act is effective until Jan, 1, 2020.